Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 hospital located in the United States.
-The hospital network administrators want to use Azure Machine Learning to better predict the length of a patient's stay at the time of admittance, in order to increase operational workload efficiency and enhance the quality of care it can provide.
+The hospital network administrators want to use Azure Machine Learning to better predict the length of a patient's stay at the time of admittance, in order to increase operational workload efficiency, and enhance the quality of care it can provide.

 ### Predicting length of stay